Germany maps the road to integration in 100 steps | DW | 09.03.2021

-One-fourth of Germany’s population has foreign roots.
-Now, Chancellor Angela Merkel, state and civic leaders have finalized a plan to improve their integration into society, the education system and the job market.
+Chancellor Angela Merkel and state and civic leaders have finalized a plan to improve the integration of immigrants into society, the education system and the job market.
+It outlines a road map for the coming decade.

 Getting a job might have been once been considered enough to be successfully integrated into society as a foreigner.
 For Germany, that type of thinking is on its way out.

+After nearly three years of planning and discussion, on Tuesday Chancellor Angela Merkel and state and civic leaders announced 100 measures as part of the National Action Plan for Integration.

-Introducing "integration scouts," for example, a type of buddy system for apprentices is one such plan.
-The idea is for German trainees to mentor non-German trainees, so that no one falls through the cracks.
+On measure would introduce "integration scouts," a type of buddy system for apprentices.
+The idea is for German trainees to mentor non-German trainees so that no one falls through the cracks.

-This project, along with 99 other measures, is part of the National Action Plan for Integration, which was finalized by Chancellor Angela Merkel along with state and civic leaders on Tuesday after nearly three years of planning and discussion.

-"Real social cohesion takes more than just the absence of hate and violence," said Merkel.
+"Real social cohesion takes more than just the absence of hate and violence," Merkel said.
 "It requires tolerance and openness for one another."

-The integration summit, headed also by German Integration Minister Annette Widmann-Mauz, brought together some 120 people representing states, municipalities and civil organizations.
+The summit, headed by Integration Commissioner Annette Widmann-Mauz, brought together some 120 people representing states, municipalities and civil organizations.

 During a press conference after the summit, Widmann-Mauz stressed the importance, especially during the pandemic, of ensuring an effective integration strategy as soon as possible to secure Germany's role as "an economically strong, modern country of immigration for the future."

-Launched in 2018, the National Action Plan has the goal of creating a better roadmap for integrating migrants into German society in the coming decade.
+Launched in 2018, the National Action Plan has the goal of creating a road map for integration in the 2020s.

-The project has been a significant undertaking for an estimated 300 partners that represent states, cities, and an estimated 75 immigrant organizations.
+The project has been a significant undertaking for about 300 partners, who represent states, cities and an estimated 75 migrant organizations.

-At its core, the 100-point plan breaks down into five categories that range from pre-integration measures like setting expectations before a person emigrates to German, to bolstering social cohesion through education and social activities.
+At its core, the 100-point plan breaks down into five categories that range from pre-integration measures such as setting expectations before a person immigrates to German to bolstering social cohesion through education and social activities.

-The summit on Tuesday was focused on the final two points of the integration plan: social cohesion and belonging.

-Discrimination was also on the agenda, Chancellor Merkel and other speakers at the press conference following the summit stressed that racially-motivated terror attacks like in Hanau or carried out by the NSU are huge setbacks for creating a safe, inclusive environment in Germany.
+Discrimination was one of the main focuses of Tuesday's talks.
+Merkel and other speakers at the press conference following the summit stressed that racially motivated terror attacks such as the 2020 killing spree in Hanau or the murders carried out by the NSU are huge setbacks to creating a safe, inclusive environment in Germany.

 Along with violence prevention, the action plan also calls for an expansion of anti-discrimination efforts such as counseling centers that can help people who have, for example, experienced hate speech or found themselves turned away from jobs because of their ethnicity or religion.